Optimal Linear Sofic Approximations Of Countable Groups: Effective non-concentration bounds on abelian groups

 \section{Effective non-concentration bounds on abelian groups}

 This section is devoted to proving effective non-concentration bounds for random walks on abelian groups.
-Let $\nu$ be a finitely supported probability measure on a finitely generated abelian group $ \Lambda$.
-Our goal is to prove effective upper bounds for $\nu^{(n)} (0)$.
+We will use the additive notation in most of this section.
+However, we will eventually apply these results to subgroups of the multiplicative group of non-zero complex numbers.
+Let $\nu$ be a finitely supported probability measure on a finitely generated abelian group $\Lambda$.
+Our goal is to prove effective upper bounds for the return probability $\nu^{(n)} (0)$.